ErKeLost/unocss/packages/farm/README.md

-# @unocss/vite
+# @unocss/webpack

-The Vite plugin for UnoCSS.
-Ships with the `unocss` package.
+The Webpack plugin for UnoCSS.

 ## Documentation

-Please refer to the [documentation](https://unocss.dev/integrations/vite).
+Please refer to the [documentation](https://unocss.dev/integrations/webpack).

 ## License